dphummel/dphummel.github.io/_posts/2024-08-01-CoIntelligence.md

 # The book Co-Intelligence by Ethan Mollick

-I have recently started reading the book *Co-Intelligence* by Ethan Mollick.
+I recently read the book *Co-Intelligence* by Ethan Mollick.
+Here are the key points I took away from this book:
+- xxx
+- xxx
+- xxx